tpdance/coursera_html-css-javascript/README.md

-# coursera_html-css-javascript
-Coursera Class on HTML/CSS/JavaScript
+# Coursera Class on HTML/CSS/JavaScript
+Created by: G. Kipp

+This repo contains code from the examples and assignments from the Coursera Course: HTML/CSS/Javascript, part of the Full-Stack Web Development specialization.